 The Hoya plant will sprout roots in around 4-5 weeks after you cut the stem, which you will need to transfer into the pot.

 It also depends on where the plant is placed and how you water the cut stem.
 Potting your new cutting properly will take about 4-5 weeks.

 Tips to Take Care of Newly Potted Hoya

 Here are a few tips for you to follow to keep your Hoya pups healthy.

 - Keep the air humidity around 40-50%.
-This is normal room air humidity, so you don’t need to constantly maintain it.
+This is average room air humidity, so you don’t need to maintain it constantly.